 This programme is an internationally recognised programme in a flexible learning format which facilitates students who wish to study at their own pace with a high-quality learning experience.
-The programme widens access for students to study from worldwide destinations and fulfils the needs of those who may wish to remain in employment while studying or who perhaps are not in a position, or do not wish to, attend a full-time or parttime degree course.
-The programme provides for students to study at their own pace, allowing variable module/credit loads to be completed in each semester.
+The programme widens access for students to study from worldwide destinations and fulfils the needs of those who may wish to remain in employment while studying, or who perhaps are not in a position, or do not wish to, attend a full-time or part-time degree course.
+The programme allows students to study at their own pace, with variable module/credit loads to be completed in each semester.

-The programme is for people who wish to gain an accredited academic qualification within the role of Quantity Surveying which meets the requirements to becoming a Chartered Professional with the Royal Institution of Chartered Surveyors (RICS), Chartered Institute of Building (CIOB), Chartered Association of Building Engineers (CABE) or other related professional body and which provides a platform for studying a postgraduate level qualification.
+The programme is for people who wish to gain an accredited academic qualification within the role of construction or project management, which meets the requirements of becoming a Chartered Professional with the Chartered Institute of Building (CIOB), Royal Institution of Chartered Surveyors (RICS), Chartered Association of Building Engineers (CABE) or other related professional bodies, and which provides a platform for studying a postgraduate level qualification.